 Moneylenders have a more flexible loan approval process, allowing you to access your loan in the fastest time possible, at least faster than if you were getting a loan from the bank.

 Most moneylenders keep the background checks to a minimum, requesting just a few documents on your part.
-With strict interest rate charges set by regulatory bodies, borrowing from moneylenders can make repayment easier for you than borrowing from other lending institutions.
+With strict personal loan interest rates charges set by regulatory bodies, borrowing from moneylenders can make repayment easier for you than borrowing from other lending institutions.

 HOW MUCH CAN I BORROW?